 I have the StrengthsFinder Theme of Ideation®.
 Ideas have always fascinated me.
 From the time I was young, I was often the one coming up with a new idea, or taking someone else’s ideas to an original place.
 Others would count on me to brainstorm something new for whatever project we were working on.

-This wasn’t always generative, as sometimes I could get lost in the act of brainstorm to the detriment of getting anything done.
-It wasn’t until my early 20’s that I came to understand this as my ideation strength at work.
+This wasn’t always generative, as sometimes I could get lost in the act of brainstorming to the detriment of getting anything done.
+It wasn’t until my early 20’s that I came to understand this as my Ideation® Strength at work.

 Finding new and creative ways to accomplish a goal is what drives me.
 Knowing how to focus these ideas is the key to success.

-Funnel down ideation is taking one (or a few) idea, and generating many connected ideas.
-This use of ideation only requires a few simple inputs to come up with lots, and lots of possible outputs.
+Funnel down Ideation® is taking one (or a few) ideas, and generating many connected ideas.
+This use of Ideation® only requires a few simple inputs to come up with lots, and lots of possible outputs.
 They might not all be very good, but among those dozens of new ideas, exists a jewel.

-Ideation can be a problem if it is left to wander around your organization unchecked.
-Generative ideation uses a series of filters to add clarity around a specific topic or end goal.
-For me, my ideation and communication strengths are tightly connected.
-When I have greater understanding of the topic or issue at hand, I’m better able to come up with new ideas to solve it.
+Ideation® can be a problem if it is left to wander around your organization unchecked.
+Generative Ideation® uses a series of filters to add clarity around a specific topic or end goal.
+For me, my Ideation® and Communication® Strengths are tightly connected.
+When I have a greater understanding of the topic or issue at hand, I’m better able to come up with new ideas to solve it.